botdenoms/rcv/README.md

 # RCV
-RVC (Ranked Choice Voting ) is a web app that implements the ramked choice option in voting.
-In the wep app users can setup/create an election, participate in one or view upcoming or previously done elctions.
+RVC (Ranked Choice Voting ) is a web app that implements the ranked choice approach in voting.
+In the web app users can setup/create an election, participate in one or view upcoming or previously done elections.

-the elctions are at the moment minimal, but future upgrades expected to make the web app more robust with more features.
+the elections are at the moment minimal, but future upgrades expected to make the web app more robust with more features.

 ## features